philpatt/Connect-4/README.md

 # Next Steps
 add minimax AI
-keep track of how many wins players have choose your own game pieces themed boards
+keep track of how many wins players have choose your own game pieces/theme